apollo-fyi/apollo-docs/docs/event_channels.md

 ## Create an event channel

-Event channels are created with the `!channel` command.
+Event channels are created with the `/channel` command.

 !!! warning
     Apollo cannot currently take over an existing channel as an event channel; a